CarriganSoftwareSolutions/Carrigan.SqlTools/CarriganSqlTools/Carrigan.SqlTools/readme.md

         return _map.TryGetValue(version, out IEncryption enc) ? enc : null;
     }
 }

+//THIS IS JUST A SIMPLE EXAMPLE OF A ENCRYPTION CLASS
+//I AM NOT A CRYPTOGRAPHIC EXPERT, DO NOT USE THIS EXAMPLE IN A REAL SYSTEM.
 ```

 > Plug `MyDecryptors` into `ExecuteReaderAsync<T>` / `ExecuteReader<T>` to transparently decrypt fields annotated in your models.